TWK-1803/Projects/README.md

 # Projects
-This is a collection of the various projects and similar such things I have made
+This is a collection of the various projects and similar such things I have made throughout school and on my own time.